ShuklaGroup/LazBFDEF/README.md

 - `10_interpretation_35M.ipynb`: Code for Zero-shot prediction with 35M parameter models and code to reproduce figures 8, S3, S4.
 - `Figures.ipynb`: Code to reproduce figures 4, 6.
 Data were collected from `6_DownstreamModelTraining.ipynb`.
 - `PeptideESMTraining.ipynb`: Pretraining code for Peptide-ESM model described in the paper.
 - `OptionalDataPreprocessing.ipynb`: Code for data preprocessing.
-Optional since all sequences are provided.
+Optional since preprocessed sequences are provided.
 See `DATA.md`.

 The code was originally run on a single A100 GPU via Google Colab.